contentful/forma-36/MIGRATION.md

 ### How to migrate your DateTime components

-Update `format` value and import.
-It should change form this:
+Update the `format` value and import.
+It changes from this:

 ```tsx static=true
 import { DateTime } from '@contentful/forma-36-react-components';